AndreaCrotti/django-migrations-analysis/README.md

     Can be run on both an empty and a non empty databae, but will fail loudly on an existing database with new RunPython code.

 - *migrate_raw*:
-     same as migrate but uses the SQL files, so bypassing completely everything all the Python loading. follows the same order
+     same as migrate but uses the SQL files, so bypassing completely everything all the Python loading, but using the same order to load the files in, updating the django-migrations table accordingly.